manelpuig/rUBot_mecanum_ws/Documentation/1_rubot_model_control.md

 ```
 ![](./Images/01_SW_Model_Control/1_mecanum_bringup.png)

+>Careful:
+- we have included in launch file: gazebo spawn, rviz visualization and rubot_nav node execution
+- Verify in rviz you have to change the fixed frame to "odom" frame

 Now we are ready to control our robot in this virtual environment!

 ## **3. rUBot mecanum navigation control in virtual environment**